+'''

-function A = rmat(m,n) A = fix(10rand(m,n));
+function A = rmat(m,n)

+A = fix(10rand(m,n));

+'''

 (note the semicolon on the end of the second line).
 Save this file under the name rmat.m.
-Then test the file by clicking on the MATLAB window and typing A = rmat(3, 5) at the MATLAB prompt.
+Then test the file by clicking on the Matlab window and typing A = rmat(3, 5) at the Matlab prompt.
 You should get a 3×5 matrix A with entries that are (random) integers between 0 and 9.

 Lab Write-up: After writing and testing the script files, open your diary file (see Lab 1 for details).
-Begin the diary file with the comment line
+Begin the diary file with the following comment lines, filling in your information where appropriate.